Microsoft/IntuneDocs.pt-pt/intune/developer/app-sdk-ios.md

 * **Ações do Intune**: para ajudar a diagnosticar problemas e garantir a funcionalidade do Intune, recolhemos informações sobre as ações do SDK do Intune.

 > [!NOTE]
-> Se optar por não enviar os dados telemétricos do SDK da Aplicação Intune para o Microsoft Intune a partir da sua aplicação móvel, deve desativar a captura de telemetria do SDK da Aplicação Intune.
+> Se optar por não enviar os dados telemétricos do SDK da Aplicação do Intune para o Microsoft Intune a partir da sua aplicação móvel, deve desativar a captura de telemetria do SDK da Aplicação do Intune.
 Defina a propriedade `MAMTelemetryDisabled` como YES no dicionário IntuneMAMSettings.

 ## <a name="enable-multi-identity-optional"></a>Ativar identidades múltiplas (opcional)